On the Run (convenience store): Divestments

 An Esso-branded service station, with On the Run convenience store, in Ottawa, Ontario, Canada (pictured in 2006).
 Like others in Ontario, the location was sold by Imperial Oil to Couche-Tard in 2016, and the convenience store is now a Circle K.

 On April 29, 2009, Canadian convenience store company Alimentation Couche-Tard, which operates stores in the United States under the Circle K name, acquired the 450-store On the Run franchise network (the stores themselves remain with local franchisees) plus 43 ExxonMobil-owned and operated stores in the Phoenix, Arizona area.
 Many of these stores have been converted to Circle K locations, and the On the Run brand is now only primarily seen in Missouri, Louisiana, and Maine.

 In August 2011, 7-Eleven announced it was acquiring 51 ExxonMobil-owned and operated On the Run locations in the Dallas/Fort Worth area; the convenience stores were re-branded as 7-Eleven, but will still sell Exxon-branded gasoline.
 Houston-area On The Run locations (81 total) were rebranded either as a Timewise (Landmark Industries) or Star Stop (the retail division of Panjwani Energy LLC) convenience store since 7-Eleven does not operate franchises in the Houston Metro area.

 In 2016, Imperial Oil began to divest its retail locations in Canada; various Esso locations in Ontario and Quebec were sold to Couche-Tard (being rebranded as Circle K and Couche-Tard), and Seven & I Holdings acquired 148 locations in Alberta and British Columbia for $2.8 billion (with the stores either being converted to 7-Eleven, or rebranded as "smartstop 24/7" with no change in store format over On the Run).
-Parkland Corporation acquired the remaining On the Run/Marché Express franchise network and associated trademarks in Canada, and has since begun to utilize the brand (including a refreshed version of the concept introduced 2018) in conjunction with its own retail brands (such as Chevron, Pioneer, and Ultramar).
+Parkland Corporation acquired the remaining On the Run/Marché Express franchise network and associated trademarks in Canada, Parkland introduced an updated On the Run branding in 2018, which it uses in conjunction with its Esso franchises, as well as its own retail brands (such as Chevron, Pioneer, and Ultramar).

 Operations

-On the Run has locations in over 1789 stores in 40 countries.
-Note that Australia is incorrectly highlighted.
+On the Run has over 1500 locations in 38 countries.